Coldwell Banker to replace One Sotheby’s at Metropica

-UPDATED, Feb.
-26, 10:40 a.m.: Developer Joseph Kavana hired Coldwell Banker to take over sales of Yoo Residences at Metropica, the first condo tower at the master-planned 65-acre community in Sunrise.
+UPDATED, April 3, 4:50 p.m.: Developer Joseph Kavana hired ON Collaborative by Coldwell Banker to take over sales of Yoo Residences at Metropica, the first condo tower at the master-planned 65-acre community in Sunrise.

 Foreign investment from South America in the Miami condo market has dropped significantly in recent years due in part to the strength of the dollar.

 Daniel de la Vega, president of One Sotheby’s, said in a release that “it has been a privilege to work alongside Joseph Kavana and his team” and that One Sotheby’s will continue to support the project.

 ON Collaborative has offices in Chicago, Fort Lauderdale and Los Angeles.
 Yoo Residences marks the first project for ON Collaborative in South Florida, according to a release.
 Reiner Perez was named director of sales.